arrno/parser/README.md

 // ]
 ```
 ## Inject dynamic attributes
 Sometimes you need to inject dynamic attributes at the individual tag level like for an `HTML` `href` or `img src`.
-To do this, immediately preceed a closing tag with `::` followed by the key pairs within brackets and separated by commas as shown below:
+To do this, immediately precede a closing tag with `::` followed by the key pairs within brackets and separated by commas as shown below:

 ```Go
 // assume we have defined a rule such as: